Train diversion due to non inter-locking work: Check details

-CHENNAI: The South Western Railway has notified diversion of train services due to non-interlocking work for commissioning of doubling work between Devargudda – Haveri Section.
+CHENNAI: The services of a pair of trains operated between Tiruchendur and Tirunelveli would be cancelled owing to non-interlocking work for facilitating track doubling work in Kovilpatti – Kumarapuram – Kadambur section of Madurai division.

-Train No 07356 Rameswaram – Hubballi Express Special leaving Ramanathapuram at 21.55 hrs ( (instead of Rameswaram) due to rail traffic suspension on Pamban Bridge) on 08th January, 2023 will be diverted to run via Davangere, Amaravati Colony, Kotturu and Hosapette bypass cabin skipping stoppages at Harihar, Ranibennur and Haveri.

-Train No 07362 Kollam – Belgaum Express Special leaving Kollam Jn at 17.10 hrs on 09th January, 2023 will be diverted to run via Davangere, Amaravati Colony, Kotturu, Hosapette bypass cabin skipping stoppages at Ranibennur and Haveri, a statement issued by Southern Railway said.
+Train no 06405 Tiruchendur – Tirunelveli Express special leaving Tiruchendur Junction at 10.15 hrs and train no 06409 Tirunelveli – Tiruchendur Express special leaving Tirunelveli Junction at 16.05 hrs on 10th and 11th January, 2023 will be fully cancelled, a statement issued by Southern Railway said.

 Visit news.dtnext.in to explore our interactive epaper!